Did you know skin cancer is the most common of all cancers? The fact is 90% of all skin cancers are caused by over-exposure to the sun.

 The good news is there are many things you can do to decrease your exposure to the sun, and reduce the possibility for skin cancer.

-American Hat Makers and Head’n Home is co-sponsoring “Hat Day in the Sun,” a national campaign created by the Headwear Association to promote skin cancer awareness on June 19th in Capitola from 1pm.
+American Hat Makers is co-sponsoring “Hat Day in the Sun,” a national campaign created by the Headwear Association to promote skin cancer awareness on June 22th in Watsonville from 1pm until supplies last.
 They will be giving out 300 FREE hats!

 Here are a few top tips to protect your skin that you can start today!